 The study created IBEX, the International Business Education Index, to measure the emphasis community colleges place on international education today.
 IBEX is based on the following five fundamental components, or pillars, of international education:

-- The addition of international courses during a sluggish economy indicate optimism that the tide will change and community colleges are becoming more confident of an uptick in the economy.
+- The addition of international courses during a sluggish economy indicates optimism that the tide will change and community colleges are becoming more confident of an uptick in the economy.

 - A key element to successful incorporation of international business education at the community college level is the addition of competent faculty members to teach those courses.